collinbarrett/collinbarrett.github.io/_posts/2017-06-12-t-sql-unpivoting-data.md

 ## Requirement

-I had a data set (pricing by state) delivered last week from a business application user that I needed to import into the application’s database.
+I had a data set (pricing by state) delivered last week from a business application user that I needed to import into the application's database.
 The user provided an Excel worksheet in the format below:

 | SKU | TN | MS | AR |
 |---|---|---|---|